Azure/azure-sdk-for-net/sdk/extensions/wcf/Microsoft.CoreWCF.Azure.StorageQueues/README.md

-# CoreWCF Azure Queue Storage library
+# CoreWCF Azure Queue Storage library for .NET

 CoreWCF Azure Queue Storage is the service side library that will help existing WCF services to be able to use Azure Queue Storage to communicate with clients as a modern replacement to using MSMQ.